top of page

 4. Stir in the raisins.

-5. In a small bowl, mix together the buttermilk, sparkling water, and egg.
+5. In a small bowl, mix the buttermilk, sparkling water, and egg.

-6. If you are using a stand mixer with a paddle attachment, you can add the buttermilk mixture to the flour mixture and mix on a low setting.
+1. If you use a stand mixer with a paddle attachment, add the buttermilk mixture to the flour mixture and mix on a low setting.

-7. If you are not using a stand mixer, add the buttermilk mixture to the flour/butter mixture.
-Start with a spatula to gently stir, then switch to using your hands to mix the batter together to form a wet dough that you can form into a ball.
+2. If you are not using a stand mixer, add the buttermilk mixture to the flour/butter mixture.
+Start with a spatula to gently stir, then switch to using your hands to mix the batter to form a wet dough that you can form into a ball.

 Related Posts